 Since the tribe of Quraish did not have sufficient funds, this reconstruction did not include the entire foundation of the Kaba as built by Prophet Ibrahim.
 This is the first time the Kaba acquired the cubical shape it has now unlike the rectangle shape which it had earlier.
 The portion of the Kaba left out is called Hateem now.

-Construction After the Prophet's Time-Abdullah ibn az-Zubayr
+who built the Kaaba?
+After the Prophet's Time-Abdullah ibn az-Zubayr

 The Syrian army destroyed the Kaba in Muharram 64 (Hijri date) and before the next Hajj Abdullah ibn az-Zubayr, may Allah be pleased with him, reconstructed the Kaba from the ground up.